-We share our campus with Rutgers School of Dental Medicine (RSDM) and our students have access to three faculty from RSDM as academic advisors: Dr. Vincent K. Tsiagbe, Dr. Daniel Kadouri and Dr. Carla Cugini.
-Students can get academic advising throughout their graduate education.
-During these advising sessions students discuss course selections, volunteering opportunities, academic concentration selection, dental school application strategy and much more.
+The School of Graduate Studies - Newark Health Science Campus is physically connected with Rutgers School of Dental Medicine (RSDM) and is taught by faculty of RSDM and the Rutgers New Jersey Medical School.
+Our students have access to three faculty from RSDM as academic advisors: Dr. Vincent K. Tsiagbe, Dr. Daniel Kadouri and Dr. Carla Cugini.
+Students receive academic advising throughout their graduate education.
+Academic advisement covers course selections for each semester, volunteering opportunities, academic concentration selection, dental school application strategy, time management, and much more.

-1. Oral Biology Research Seminar (1 credit) or Seminar in Biomedical Sciences
+1. Seminar in Biomedical Sciences or Oral Biology Research Seminar (1 credit)

-3. Any two of the following three courses:
+3. Any two of the following 3 credit courses:

-A complete list of available graduate courses can be found in the Spring and Fall Course Listings on the Course Information web page.
-By selecting specific sets of elective courses, students can also complete a concentration within their Master's degree, with current offerings in Neuroscience, Oral Biology, Pharmacological Sciences or Stem Cell Biology.
+A complete listing of available graduate courses can be found in the Spring and Fall course listings on the course information web page.
+By selecting specific sets of elective courses, students can also complete a concentration within their Master's degree, with offerings in Neuroscience, Oral Biology, Pharmacological Sciences or Stem Cell Biology.

 How did the curriculum help you in reaching your goals?